wolfSSL/wolfssl/linuxkm/SVR-FALLBACK-ANALYSIS.md

 | "Deferred interrupt work can never use these registers" | the kernel's own rule permits it; removing our extra condition made the work succeed |
 | "Microcode can change capabilities at run time" | answered by reading the dispatch (section 12.3); the fallback is keyed on a different event |

-None has survived.
+None is borne out by the testing.
 That is a statement about the arguments, not about anyone who made them.
 It matters because the case for keeping the mechanism does not currently rest on any demonstrated failure that only it addresses.

-### 12.5 Corrupting SSPs and CSPs produced no failure — the module hid it
+### 12.5 Corrupting SSPs and CSPs produced no failure and no indicator

 SSPs and CSPs were corrupted directly in memory with the kernel debugger while the module was running. **Nothing failed.
 Nothing was reported.** The module